Get

 Temperament & Intelligence of the Lurcher

 Lurchers are intensely intelligent and intentional dogs.
 Everything they do, they do with grace.
-They are very refined and calculated in their actions.
+They are refined and calculated in their actions.
 They are capable of quick thinking and swift decisions.

 Are These Dogs Good for Families? 👪

 If you have a Lurcher from a puppy, they have time to acclimate and grow into your family.
 These dogs will typically integrate into any situation if everything is done as a young dog.
-However, lurchers do become set in their ways.
+However, Lurchers do become set in their ways.

 If you get an adult dog, they might have trouble getting along with new pets and smaller children.
 For this reason alone, caution may be required if living with children.

 If your Lurcher is well-socialized, they can blend well with various situations, including welcoming new company.
-However, if you don’t socialize them properly, they might not be so welcoming of new people and gravitate only towards those they are familiar with.
+However, if you don’t socialize them properly, they might not be so welcoming of new people and gravitate only toward those they are familiar with.

 Beautiful lurcher looking at the camera